A Guide to U-M Technology Resources & Services

-Campus Computing Sites have more than 2,000 Windows and Mac machines, laser printers, scanners, and instructional and training materials.
+Campus Computing Sites have more than 2,000 Windows and Mac machines, monitors/displays, laser printers, scanners, and instructional and training materials.
 All Sites (excluding most of the cyberstations) provide black and white laser printing, and several provide color or large format printing.

 - 17 Sites on Central Campus